 What is it?

 Melflufen is a derivative of melphalan, in which melphalan is bound to a peptide (small protein).
-Melflufen is being investigated for the treatment of relapsed/refractory myeloma patients.
+Melflufen is being investigated for the treatment of relapsed and/or refractory myeloma patients.

 How does it work?

-Melflufen targets myeloma cells using peptidases (enzymes which breakdown peptides) which are often found at higher concentrations in myeloma cells.
+Melflufen targets myeloma cells using peptidases (enzymes that break down peptides) which are often found at higher concentrations in myeloma cells.
 The peptidases in the myeloma cells break up melflufen releasing active melphalan.
 The melphalan can then kill the myeloma cell.